nitrologic/nitrologic.github.io/README.md

 # 2025Q3

-## Slop Fountain

-Using Deno.js to forge yet more LLM middleware...

-The forge text interfaces is designed for research tools such as Slop Fountain⛲ to chat and share files with models under test.

-Antics of interest incoming.

 ## Slop Shop

-Alongside the LLM project is an experiment in worker scripts.
+Alongside LLM research project is an experiment in worker scripts.

 Text based terminals with unicode support = cool roots computing with candy.